Ezra Cornell: Early life

-Cornell was born in Westchester Landing at what is now 1515 Williamsbridge Road in the Bronx in New York City to Elijah Cornell and Eunice (Barnard), a potter.
+Cornell was born in Westchester Landing at what is now 1515 Williamsbridge Road in Westchester Square, Bronx in New York City to Elijah Cornell and Eunice (Barnard), a potter.
 He was raised near DeRuyter, New York.
 He was a cousin of Paul Cornell, the founder of Chicago's Hyde Park neighborhood.
 He was also related to Ezekiel Cornell, a Revolutionary War general who represented Rhode Island in the Second Continental Congress from 1780 to 1782, and was a distant relative of William Cornell, who was an early settler from Rhode Island.

 Cornell's earliest American patrilineal ancestor, Thomas Cornell (1595–1655), was a Puritan and a follower of Roger Williams and Anne Hutchinson before finally embracing Quakerism, the faith of his descendants.

 Career

 Cornell initially pursued a career in carpentry and traveled extensively throughout New York State in the profession.
-Upon first setting eyes on Cayuga Lake and Ithaca, New York in the spring of 1828, he decided that Ithaca would be his future home.
+Upon first setting eyes on Cayuga Lake and Ithaca, New York, in the spring of 1828, he decided that Ithaca would be his future home.

 Cornell was hired as a mechanic by Otis Eddy to work at his cotton mill on Cascadilla Creek.
 On Eddy's recommendation, Jeremiah S. Beebe then hired Cornell to repair and overhaul his plaster and flour mills on Fall Creek.
 During Cornell's long association with Beebe, he designed and built a tunnel for a new mill race on Fall Creek, a stone dam on Fall Creek (which formed Beebe Lake), and a new flour mill.
 By 1832, Cornell was placed in charge of all Beebe's concerns at Fall Creek.

 In 1831, Cornell married Mary Ann Wood in Dryden, New York.
 The young and growing family needed more income than he could earn as manager of Beebe's mills, so Cornell purchased rights in a patent for a new type of plow and began decades of traveling away from Ithaca.
 His territories for sales of the plow included the states of Maine and Georgia.
 He sold in Maine in the summer and the milder Georgia in the winter.